Laryngeal Cancer: The Basics

 Author: Christina Bach, MBE, LCSW, OSW-C, FAOSW

 The larynx is your voice box.
-It helps make your voice and protects your airway when you swallow.
+It helps make sound when you speak (your voice) and protects your airway when you swallow.
 Laryngeal cancer is cancer that starts in the larynx.
 It is caused by laryngeal cells growing out of control.
 As the number of cells grows, they form into a tumor.

 Laryngeal cancer that has spread from the larynx to another part of the body is called metastatic cancer.